OpenGL Sphere

 Icosphere / Geosphere

 Another way to create a spherical geometry is subdividing an icosahedron multiple times.
 Icosahedron is a regular polyhedron with 12 vertices and 20 equilateral triangles (the first left image below).
-Each triangle of an icosahedron is divided into 4 equal sub-triangles per subdivision.
+Each triangle of an icosahedron is divided into multiple equal sub-triangles per subdivision.
+If the subdivision frequency is 3, it becomes a soccer ball like grometry, with 20 hexgonal surfaces and 12 pentagonal surfaces by combining multiple triangles.

 icosphere at subdivision 0